danielsauter/rapid-android-development/chapter-9--working-with-data.md

 #####Figure 9.1 - Reading comma-separated color values.
 ######Sixteen named colors from the HTML specification are stored in a csv file and juxtaposed with their hexadecimal color value.

 Hexadecimal is a numbering system with a base of `16`.
-Each value is represented by symbols ranging `0..9` and `A..F` (`0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`)&—sixteen symbols that each represent one hexadecimal value.
+Each value is represented by symbols ranging `0..9` and `A..F` (`0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`)—sixteen symbols that each represent one hexadecimal value.
 Two hex values combined can represent decimal numbers up to `256` (`16` times `16`)—the same number we use to define colors in other Processing color modes such as `RGB` and `HSB` (see <!--ref linkend="sec.color.modes-->).

 In most programming languages, hexadecimal color values are typically identified by a hash tag (`#`) or the prefix `0x`.
 The hex values stored in column 1 of our file contains a `#` prefix.
 We need to convert the text `String` representing the hex color in the first column into an actual hex value we can use as a parameter for our `fill()` method.
 For that, we use two Processing methods, [`substring()`][14] and [`unhex()`][24], to bring the hex value into the correct format, and then we convert the `String` representation of a hex number into its equivalent integer value *before* applying it to `fill()`.